 This is the most fun for me, but I know some knitters despise it.
 To me, it’s like clearing out your purse and feeling fantastic that it’s super organized, clean and free of unnecessary items.
 You may even find some bonus cash.

 I love my notions bags and I truly need two.
 One for blocking, sewing, pom pom makers, etc. (things that I don’t need often) and one for everyday essentials, such as scissors, stitch markers, tapestry needle, measuring tape, pencil, notebook, cable needle, and pattern tape.

 Luckily, you can find “vegan” knitting supplies anywhere you find your usual knitting supplies.

-Craft stores carry both plant fiber (mostly cotton) and synthetic yarns, as well as bamboo, wood, plastic, and metal needles.
+We love arts & craft stores, and they are a great place to find vegan options if you know what to look for.
+Craft stores typically carry both plant fiber (mostly cotton) and synthetic yarns, as well as bamboo, wood, plastic, and metal needles.

 Online yarn shops may be your best bet, especially if you have something specific in mind.
 Most online yarn shops have either a search engine which you can look for items like “linen” or “bamboo needles”.
 If you’re lucky, the website will also offer a more personalized search that allows you to not only narrow down the type of fiber, but also the thickness—like worsted or laceweight.

 Online yarn shops are also super helpful and you might just find incredibly unique and beautiful knitting related items that you didn’t even know existed.
 I’ve found gorgeous ceramic yarn bowls, handmade wooden knitting needles, and hand-spun bamboo fiber with the most sensational shine.

 The only problem you may encounter is the “time suck” factor where you’ve completely forgotten what you were originally searching for and you now have $250 worth of amazing pieces in your cart—whoops!